drepo-eth/site/content/drepo/existing-repos/verification/index.md

 The same problems apply to the source code when it has to be obtained from a source code repository.
 However, unlike compiled build artifacts, the source code is human-readable.
-This allows users, in theory, to review the code and decide whether the code is legitimate or at least what they are looking for.
+This allows users, in theory, to review the code and decide whether it is legitimate or at least what they are looking for.
 Of course, this is easier said than done, especially with a large code base or if a user cannot understand the code.
 Furthermore, reviewing every piece of code before using or executing it is, in practice, impossible for any single person.